ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-20-refresh-databases-that-belongs-to-availability-group-using-dbatools.md

 $backupDirectory = "<pathToYourBackups>"

 # Get AG replicas

 $agReplicas = Get-DbaAgReplica -SqlInstance $listenerName -AvailabilityGroup $availabilityGroupName

 # Get current primary node

 $primaryNode = ($agReplicas | Where-Object role -eq 'Primary').Name

 # Get secondary node

 $secondaryNode = ($agReplicas | Where-Object role -eq 'Secondary').Name

 # Export users permissions

 Export-DbaUser -SqlInstance $sqlinstance -Database $databases -Path $exportUserPath

 # Remove the databses from the AG

 Remove-DbaAgDatabase -SqlInstance $primaryNode -AvailabilityGroup $availabilityGroupName -Database $databases #-Confirm:$false

 # Restore databases with overwrite

+# Restore databases with overwrite

 # 1 - You can get all backups from a folder pipe to Restore-DbaDatabase and it will do the magic.

-# NOTE: This will be useful when the destination database has the same name as the source.
+# Restore databases with overwrite

+# 1 - You can get all backups from a folder pipe to Restore-DbaDatabase and it will do the magic.

 # Get-ChildItem -Path $backupDirectory -Recurse -Filter "*.bak" | Restore-DbaDatabase -SqlInstance $sqlinstance -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory

 # 2 - If you need to restore the database with a different name, you may prefer to specify each -Database name from the specific backup

 # NOTE: This will keep the database name.
 Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db1' -Path "$backupDirectory\db1.bak" -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory
 Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db2' -Path "$backupDirectory\db2.bak" -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory

+# Put the permissions back

 # Put the permissions back
 # Note: We need to replace the 'GO' batch separator as Invoke-DbaQuery will do this split and send execution one-by-one.
 This means that a database context change works but then next command will probably be run on master
 Invoke-DbaQuery -SqlInstance $primaryNode -Query $((Get-Content $exportUserPath) -replace '\bGO\b', ' ')

 # Repair Orphan Users

 Repair-DbaDbOrphanUser -SqlInstance $primaryNode -Database $databases

 # Remove Orphan Users

 Remove-DbaDbOrphanUser -SqlInstance $primaryNode -Database $database

 # Remove databases from the secondary instance

 Remove-DbaDatabase -SqlInstance $secondaryNode -Database $databases #-Confirm:$false

 # Add databases to the AG using 'Automatic' option for -SeedingMode parameter

 Add-DbaAgDatabase -SqlInstance $primaryNode -AvailabilityGroup $availabilityGroupName -Database $databases -SeedingMode Automatic #-Confirm:$false

 # Change database owner on the primary

 Set-DbaDbOwner -SqlInstance $primaryNode -Database $databases -TargetLogin $dboLogin

 # Failover the AG so we can set database DB

 Invoke-DbaAgFailover -SqlInstance $secondaryNode -AvailabilityGroup $availabilityGroupName

 # Change database owner

 Set-DbaDbOwner -SqlInstance $secondaryNode -Database $databases -TargetLogin $dboLogin

 # Failover back if wanted/needed

 Invoke-DbaAgFailover -SqlInstance $primaryNode -AvailabilityGroup $availabilityGroupName
 ```